 None of these are serious problems for the casual forum in which not much growth or activity is expected.
 However, forums with high numbers of current or projected users must think carefully about their requirements for configuration, design, and other advanced features.
 Most of the time, free service providers cannot keep up with these requirements.
 Excessive activity causes the system to slow down or crash, and administrators find themselves with a long list of constraints that work against their technical needs.

-High-end service providers like Website Toolbox solve these problems with a robust suite of configuration options, tools that help you integrate the forum seamlessly into your existing design and registration systems, and redundant servers that eliminate the chance of service interruptions.
+High-end service providers like Website Toolbox solve these problems with a robust suite of configuration options, tools that help you integrate the forum seamlessly into your existing design and signup systems, and redundant servers that eliminate the chance of service interruptions.
 If you want to link the forum to an existing domain name, paid service providers will offer it as a standard part of their service, while free providers activate charges and become "not so free."

 Advertising & Branding